leofang/FDTD/README.md

 This code is released under the MIT license.
 For academic uses, *citation to **[arXiv:1707.05943](https://arxiv.org/abs/1707.05943)** and **[arXiv:1707.05946](https://arxiv.org/abs/1707.05946)** is strongly encouraged and acknowledged.*

 Copyright (C) 2018 Leo Fang.

-This program is free software.
-It comes without any warranty, to the extent permitted by applicable law.
-You can redistribute it and/or modify it under the terms of the WTFPL, Version 2, as published by Sam Hocevar.
-See the accompanying LICENSE file or http://www.wtfpl.net/ for more details.